mgrechanik/stuff/README_3.md

 ## Performance  <span id="performance"></span>

-> First of all turn off XDebug or it's analogies, since they could significantly affect the time algorithm works
+> First of all turn off XDebug or it's analogies, since they could significantly affect the time the algorithm works

 This ACO algorithm finds [good](#demo) paths on a graph.
 And sometimes even best paths.

-Lets take, for example, task ```berlin52.tsp``` from [TSPLIB95](#tsplib95) library, which has 52 nodes.
+Lets take, for example, the ```berlin52.tsp``` task from [TSPLIB95](#tsplib95) library, which has 52 nodes.
-Solve this task we the next code:
+Solving this task with the next code:
 ```php
 $cities = TspLibLoader::loadCitiesFromEuc2dFile(__DIR__ . '/images/data/berlin52.tsp');
 $finder = new \mgrechanik\aco\elitist\Finder();